ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    HYCOM
       The HYbrid Coordinate Ocean Model (`HYCOM <https://www.hycom.org/>`__) was developed to address known shortcomings in the vertical coordinate scheme of the Miami Isopycnic-Coordinate Ocean Model (MICOM).
 HYCOM is a primitive equation, general circulation model with vertical coordinates that remain isopycnic in the open, stratified ocean.
 However, the isopycnal vertical coordinates smoothly transition to z-coordinates in the weakly stratified upper-ocean mixed layer, to terrain-following sigma coordinates in shallow water regions, and back to z-level coordinates in very shallow water.
 The latter transition prevents layers from becoming too thin where the water is very shallow.
 See the `HYCOM User's Guide <https://www.hycom.org/attachments/063_hycom_users_guide.pdf>`__ for more information on using the model.
 The `HYCOM model code <https://github.com/NOAA-EMC/HYCOM-src>`__ is publicly available on GitHub.

+   LND
+   land component
+      The Noah Multi-Physics (Noah-MP) land surface model (LSM) is an open-source, community-developed LSM that has been incorporated into the UFS Weather Model (WM).
+It is the UFS WM's land component.

    Mediator
       A mediator, sometimes called a coupler, is a software component that includes code for representing component interactions.
 Typical operations include merging data fields, ensuring consistent treatment of coastlines, computing fluxes, and temporal averaging.